-The tanarukk is a an interesting take on the traditional D&D orcs.
+The tanarukk is an interesting take on the traditional D&D orcs.
 I love them because they are powerhouses that require you to play extremely risky.
-I’ve thrown them at my party before and wrecked some serious havoc on them.
+I’ve thrown them at my party before and wreaked some serious havoc on them.

 They have some cool lore that ties into Bahamut and the demon lords which is always a plus for campaigns that feature demons heavily.
 The lore also gives us a bit of an interesting take on orc tribes.
 What happens to a tribe that doesn’t kill their tanarukk?
 They know the risks of it one day massacring the whole tribe, but they’ve deemed it a worthwhile risk due to its ferocity against their enemies.
 This could be a pretty fun plot hook!